erizov/Professor/semester_10/lecture_70_ai_governance/audit_trails/school.en.md

-# Audit Trails
+# Audit Trails for AI Systems

 ## Simple Explanation

-Audit Trails for AI Systems is an algorithm used to solve specific problems in computer science.
+Audit Trails for AI Systems is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying audit trails to solve specific tasks in audit;
-- using audit trails in production systems for trails;
-- integrating audit trails into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of audit trails:
+Consider a specific example of how audit trails for ai systems works:

-1. Data preparation: input data for audit trails (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of audit trails to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the audit trails algorithm do?
+1. What does the audit trails for ai systems algorithm do?
-2. In what situations is audit trails used?
+2. In what situations is audit trails for ai systems used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does audit trails handle edge cases?
+1. How does audit trails for ai systems handle edge cases?
-2. What are the advantages and disadvantages of audit trails?
+2. What are the advantages and disadvantages of audit trails for ai systems?
-3. Can the performance of audit trails be improved?
+3. Can the performance of audit trails for ai systems be improved?

 ### Advanced

-1. What is the time complexity of audit trails?
+1. What is the time complexity of audit trails for ai systems?
-2. How does audit trails work with large volumes of data?
+2. How does audit trails for ai systems work with large volumes of data?
-3. How can audit trails be optimized?
+3. How can audit trails for ai systems be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the audit trails algorithm.
+Perform a simple operation with the audit trails for ai systems algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the audit trails algorithm to a more complex dataset.
+Apply the audit trails for ai systems algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the audit trails algorithm in a programming language.
+Write an implementation of the audit trails for ai systems algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.